How long have we been breeders?

 Should I get a male or a female?

-Although male and female Australian Shepherds share many of the same characteristics.
-Most of the personality differences between the two sexes are minimal or non-existent if the animals in question are spayed/neutered.
+Although male and female Miniature Australian Shepherds share many of the same characteristics.
+Most of the personality differences between the two sexes are minimal or non-existent if the animal in question are spayed/neutered.

 top